All Episodes

 The leaders of this movement are not out there dying for the cause.

-How do you think how do you think these highly educated professional doctors at the National Health Service in the UK ended up wanting to blow up 1,400 people in a nightclub and destroy an airport.
+How do you think these highly educated professional doctors at the National Health Service in the UK ended up wanting to blow up 1,400 people in a nightclub and destroy an airport?

-They were in the system, they were trained to be doctors and so forth.
+They were trained to be doctors and so forth.

-Uh and and uh the more they think that they can get away with impunity, the more they think they can get away with attacking, and nobody's gonna do anything about them, uh, the bolder they're gonna get.
+And the more they think that they can get away with impunity, the more they think they can get away with attacking and nobody's going to do anything about them, the bolder they're going to get.

-It's just we find ourselves in this situation right now where we're in the midst of all kinds of internal political hostilities in this country because the spoiled rotten little brat democrats just can't get over the nice thing that they haven't had the White House the last eight years.
+It's just, we find ourselves in this situation right now where we're in the midst of all kinds of internal political hostilities in this country because the spoiled, rotten little brat Democrats just can't get over the notion that they haven't had the White House for the last eight years.

 It's just not fair.